Xiangkhouang: Hmong

 Hmong people migrated from China to Laos between 1800 and 1900.
 Having a desire for independence, they rebelled against Chinese attempts to control and settle them and fled in successive waves southwards.
 During the Lao Civil war in the 1960s and 1970s, Hmong were recruited by the CIA's "Secret Army", commanded by Hmong General Vang Pao.
 Hmong villages were relocated in free-fire zones, and some died during these evacuations or due to fighting.
 When the communists came to power in 1975, tens of thousands of Hmong fled to Thailand or emigrated to the US.
-Today, remittances from the diaspora are an economic factor in the province, fueling construction activity.

 The Hmong accounts for 6-10% of the total population of Laos, and remain most numerous and concentrated in eastern Xiangkhouang.
 In the province the White Hmong, the Striped Hmong, and the Green Hmong can be distinguished.
 A way to differentiate these groups is by looking at the women's dresses.

 Hmong live in forested mountains between 800 and 1,500 meters elevation, and in Laos they are categorized as Lao Soung ("highland people").
 Hmong villages range in size from 15 to over 60 houses; they are not fenced and are organized by clan.
 The rectangular houses are on beaten soil and have one room without windows.
 The walls are made of vertical wood planks and bamboo and a thatched roof.
 Hmong are known for their knowledge of the forest, herbal medicines, and expertise in raising animals.
 Their agricultural system is based on rain-fed slope cultivation with slash-and-burn techniques.
 They live on rice, corn and vegetable production, swine and poultry husbandry, gathering, hunting, embroidery, and basket work.